PyDrocsid/cogs/general/custom_commands/documentation.md

 ### `alias`

-The alias command is used to add an alias to a command
+The alias command is used to add an alias to a command.

 ```css
 .custom_commands [alias|a] <command> <alias>